-Join Gini von Courter for an in-depth discussion in this video Using lookup tables in a dataset, part of Learn Microsoft Power BI Desktop: The Basics.
+Join Gini von Courter for an in-depth discussion in this video Using lookup tables in a dataset, part of Learning Microsoft Power BI Desktop.

 - [Voiceover] We're going to create one new dataset,…and this dataset will be created…from three different Excel spreadsheets.…And we're going to begin using lookup tables.…Let me explain this dataset to you.…First, we have three files,…a file of catalog requests from customers.…Then we have a file that is nothing…but breakdowns of dates,…and this file is one that I created for myself in Excel.…It's the type of file that once you create it,…you'll never need to create it again.…